Eniola-C/my_linux_doc.p1/readme.md

 ```

-To add or remove permission for other
+To add permission for others

 ```shell